MartijnMuijsers/Werewolves/README.md

 You can either download the latest version of Werewolves [here](https://mega.nz/#!rsRDxKwY!iIVD5TgC6lLLMmXmGjK6LYUz98ycYfQeFXmTauID9qE "Click to download werewolves.jar"), or you can compile it from source.
 If you compile from source, you will need Maven.

 ### Running the server
 You can run the *werewolves.jar* from any terminal or console using *java -jar werewolves.jar*.
-The first time you run the server, it will generate a number of files, such as *config.txt* (which has the configuration) and a *role_packs* folder.
+The first time you run the server, it will generate a number of files, such as *config.txt* (which has the configuration, where you can change the ip and port) and a *role_packs* folder.
 It will automatically close again, since there is no role pack added yet.

 ### Starting the web server
 Additionally, start a web server (such as Apache) with the web server files (in Apache, that would be in the *htdocs* folder, for other servers it may be in *public_html* or something similar).
+Make sure to fill in the correct server ip and port in *config.php* (these are the ip and port of the Java server).

 ### Adding a role pack
 You must add a role pack to play Werewolves.
 No role pack is included at the moment (for good reasons) but there is a separate role pack downloadable [here](https://mega.nz/#!SoxEmCba!Dj8HDGk16LIR05_CQpcuBNwDeXEaoN2PJkt0pKSddxI "Click to download role pack"), which has a *README.txt* file with instructions how to set up the role pack (it's just a bit of copying and a few configuration edits).